 It is proposed that the prize money is invested in the respective areas, in consultation with Merville Garden Village residents group (£100) and Ballynure and District Community Association (£50).

-Proposed by Councillor Foster Seconded by Alderman Girvan and agreed that the awards be noted and that Officers work with the groups which received prize money to invest the money in their area.
-The Director of Operations agreed to ensure that the correct group in Merville Garden Village was contacted.
+RECOMMENDATION: that the awards are noted and that Officers work with the groups which received prize money to invest the money in their area.

-ACTION BY: Elaine Upton, Countryside Officer
+Prepared by: Elaine Upton, Countryside Officer